 Since 1983, the San Diego Zoo has shared koalas with zoos around the world through our Koala Loan Program.
-To make sure the traveling koala is comfortable, a keeper journeys with the animal to its new home and stays there until the koala settles in.
+To make sure the traveling koala is comfortable, a koala care specialist journeys with the animal to its new home and stays there until the koala settles in.
 These furry travelers are so important they don't get checked into the baggage hold—instead, they often travel first class!
 If eucalypts do not grow well at the koala's new zoo home, fresh eucalypt branches are shipped to them from our zoo twice a week.
 These koala loans allow thousands of people to get to know—and care about—these unique marsupials.
 Koalas in Australia benefit from the loan program, too; funds from this program are donated to koala habitat conservation in Australia.